-![]() Radioactive Iodine Treatment for Feline Thyrotoxicosis |
+Radioactive Iodine Treatment for Feline Hyperthyroidism/Thyrotoxicosis |

 |

-TOPICAL EAR PREPARATIONS.
+TOPICAL EAR PREPARATIONS

-DIETARY TREATMENT.
+DIETARY TREATMENT

-We act as a referral clinic for this specialist treatment, so if your cat has been diagnosed with hyperthyroidism by your vet, they can contact us to discuss treatment options.
 So your cat has been diagnosed with Hyperthyroidism ... here's what you should know.Hyperthyroidism means overactive thyroid glands.
-The thyroid glands are situated in the cat's neck and play a vital roll in the control of the body's metabolic rate.
+The thyroid glands are situated in the cat's neck and play a vital role in the control of the body's metabolic rate.
 An increased production of thyroid hormones leads to an increased metabolic rate which is reflected in the classic symptoms:

 The clinical signs caused by hyperthyroidism can be quite dramatic and cats can become seriously ill.
 These cats often look older as the disease is wearing their bodies out fast!
 HeartHyperthyroidism can lead to changes in the heart, as it elevates the heart rate and makes the heart work harder.
-Over time the heart muscle gets enlarged and thickened and if untreated this can lead to heart failure.
+Over time the heart muscle gets enlarged and thickened and if untreated this can lead to breathing difficulties and heart failure.
 HypertensionHyperthyroidism can also lead to high blood pressure in some cats and this can cause additional damage to other organs like the heart, brain, eyes and kidneys.
 In many cases hypertension will resolve with the treatment of the hyperthyroidism but some cats need additional medication.
 Kidney diseaseDue to the often advanced age of hyperthyroid cats, chronic renal failure can be another complicating factor, as this is also a common disease in older cats.
 Hyperthyroidism often improves blood pressure in the kidneys and this improves their function.
 When the hyperthyroidism is treated this can often unmask poor kidney function so a fine balance needs to be found between treating the overactive thyroid and supporting the kidneys.
-Treatment- Medical treatment.
+Blood clotsDue to the combination of heart changes and blood pressure changes cats can end up with blood clots.
+These cause symptoms associated with where they lodge in the body - eg in the brain it cause seizures or changed behaviour, in the spine it can cause paralysis (often permanent), in the lungs it can cause difficulty breathing.
+TreatmentMedical treatment This is not a curative treatment but can be used long-term.
+To control the thyroid function, anti-thyroid drugs are given in the form of tablets.
+The tablets are usually given once or twice a day for the rest of your cat's life.
+Initially your cat will need one or two follow up blood tests to establish the correct dose and then regular bloods tests are required every 6-12 months long-term.
+Delaying curative treatment (radioactive iodine) by waiting more than 1 year after diagnosis unfortunately increases the risk of your cat's condition becoming cancerous and non-responsive to medical treatment and radioactive iodine treatment.
 Radioactive iodine treatment This might sound a bit scary but it is the current treatment of choice for most hyperthyroid cats as it is a safe and effective cure.
-Radioactive iodine is administered as an oral suspension (liquid form) which then selectively destroys the abnormal thyroid cells.
+Radioactive iodine is administered as an injection under the skin which then selectively destroys the abnormal thyroid cells.
 This is curative in 95% of all hyperthyroid cases.
-There is no anaesthetic involved and there are no direct side effects or radiation sickness.
+There is usually a mild sedative given beforehand and there are no direct side effects or radiation sickness.
 Because this treatment involves the handling of radioactive substances it can only be performed in special licensed facilities.
+We act as a referral clinic for this treatment, so if your cat has been diagnosed with hyperthyroidism by your vet, they can contact us to discuss treatment options.
 The patients are hospitalised for one week in a special facility until the radiation level has fallen to acceptable limits.
-They can then be discharged and taken home with special instructions in regards to their care and handling over the next two weeks or there is the option to leave the cat for the entire three weeks.
+They can then be discharged and taken home with special instructions in regards to their care and handling over the next two weeks or there is the option to board cats for the entire three weeks.
+Medication is not required after radioactive iodine treatment.
 The cats will require a follow up blood test 3 months after the treatment to show the effectiveness of the treatment and to monitor kidney function.
-DietIf your cat is referred for radioactive iodine treatment, it is important that they are fed only a premium diet for at least 2 weeks prior to treatment, as failure to do so can prevent the treatment from being successful.
-In this case, a premium diet consists of absolutely no fish or fish-based foods, commercial jellimeats or foods high in iodine.
-To be safe, we recommend Hills Science Diet or Iams chicken-based foods.
-If you have any queries about this or if your cat already has specific dietary requirements please ensure you or your vet checks with us that the food is suitable to give your cat prior to treatment.
-We also strongly suggest that you check that your cat is not getting food from anywhere else, e.g. that your neighbours are not feeding them.
-If your cat is hyperthyroid then they are likely to be seeking out food wherever they can, and may be well known around the neighbourhood.
-If your cat has access to non-premium foods elsewhere, treatment success is still jeopardized despite having a premium diet at home. |
+Common Questions

 |